jonasphilipp/InfOCF/docs/CL_SYNTAX.md

 Comments are also allowed in the file, following the Java comment syntax, i.e. `//` introduces single-line comments and `/*...*/` introduces block comments.

-The detailles of the grammar can be checked at the [CLKR-repository](https://www.fernuni-hagen.de/wbs/clkr/html/syntax.html).
+The details of the grammar can be checked at the [CLKR-repository](https://www.fernuni-hagen.de/wbs/clkr/html/syntax.html).

 ### Example belief base
 ```